alexanderFell/hyperion-audio-effects/README.md

 4. Install python dependencies `cd hyperion-audio-effects/ && sudo pip install -r requirements.txt`
 5. Put `options snd-aloop index=-2` in end of `/etc/modprobe.d/alsa-base.conf` (the file doesn't exist, just create it) to prevent loopback device for getting first card index
 6. Enable loopback device `sudo modprobe snd-aloop` (and type line `snd-aloop` to /etc/modules to make it permanent)
+7. Included are 2 different asound configuration files: `asound.conf.loopback` and `asound.conf.mic`.
+Choose `asound.conf.mic`, if you have a microphone attached to your Raspberry pi through e.g. an external USB sound card.
+The sound levels recorded by the microphone will be used to create the effects.
+If you do not have a microphone, use `asound.conf.loopback` to utilize the loopback device.
-7. Put the included `.asoundrc` to your home folder and change the soundcard index on line 21 if needed (check `aplay -l`, for me `"hw:0,0"` works, this depends on if you use usb-audio etc.)
+8. Rename the chosen asound configuration file to  `.asound.conf` and copy it to your home folder (backup old if exists) and change the soundcard index if needed (`"hw:<card>,<device>"`, check `aplay -l`) *
-8. Reboot
+9. Reboot
-9. Now you must choose how to play some music.
+10. Now you must choose how to play some music.
 Kodi/OSMC doesn't support the loopback setup and Spotify can't be installed (maybe possible soon, check [spotifyd](https://github.com/Spotifyd/spotifyd)), so I went with mpd and mpc `sudo apt-get install mpd mpc`.
   - To get audio working with `mpd`, I needed to copy the alsa config to be global `sudo cp .asoundrc /etc/asound.conf`
   - After adding some music to `/var/lib/mpd/music` run `mpc ls | mpc add` to add all files to playlist, then `mpc play` (check `mpc help` for all commands).
   - You can select between HDMI and Headphone jack with `amixer cset numid=3 2` (HDMI) / `amixer cset numid=3 1` (Headphone)
   - I didn't find a way to adjust the audio level that the effects receives, I've done that using Spotify
-10. Finally you can try the audio-effects :)
+11. Finally you can try the audio-effects :)
   - `cd hyperion-audio-effects/`
   - `python main.py --effect vumeter`
   - The heavier effect works with setting `"band-width-exp": 4-5` but uses quite a lot of CPU. `python main.py --effect color_spectrum`